mthalken/fish_count/README.md

 # fish_count

 # Overview
-Based on weather conditions can predict fish populations?
-What are fish counts going to be next week, month, year?
+The purpose of this analysis is to see if we can use weather conditions including air temp, precipitation, and water temp to predict steelhead population counts.

 Null Hypothesis - weather conditions(air temperature, precipitation, water temperature) does not affect weekly steelhead counts
 Supervised machine learning model
     - dependent variable: fish counts
     - X = weather conditions

+Questions:
+What are fish counts going to be next week, month, year?

 End Product:
 - Report that provides historical data
 - ML will give good or bad time to fish

 Other external variables:
 - hatcheries
 - ocean weather conditions

 Definitions:
-- Weather conditions:
+- Weather conditions: air temperature, precipitation, water temperature
 - Stlhd - Adult Steelhead
 - TempC - Temperature in degrees Celsius
 - TMAX - Max Temperature in degrees Fahrenheit
 - TMIN - Min Temperature in degrees Fahrenheit
 - PRCP - Precipitation in Inches

 ### Data
 - weather: https://www.ncei.noaa.gov/access/past-weather/Oregon